-NOTE: It is necessary to select the proper input voltage PRIOR to connecting the battery charger to the power mains.
+It is necessary to select the proper input voltage prior to connecting the battery charger to the power mains.
 The voltage select switch is located adjacent to the power input receptacle.

 To maintain safety requirements, use the CSA certified power cord provided.
-If it is necessary to provide other means of attaching the battery charger to the power mains it is required that a type HD 21 (PVC cord) or type HD22 (rubber cord) with a nominal cross section of 0.75 mm are to be used.
+If it is necessary to provide other means of attaching the battery charger to the power mains it is required that a type HD 21 (PVC cord) or type HD22 (rubber cord) with a nominal cross section of 0.75 mm be used.

 The battery charger provides both fast and trickle charge operation.
-Switching from one charge mode to the other is provided automatically by the charger.
-The front panel indicator marked "Fast Charge" lights when the battery charger is in the fast charge mode.
-When the "Power On " light is illuminated and the "Fast Charge" light is extinguished, the battery charger is in the trickle charge mode.
+The charger handles switching from one charge mode to the other automatically.
+The front panel indicator marked Fast Charge lights when the battery charger is in the fast charge mode.
+When the Power On light is illuminated and the Fast Charge light is dark, the battery charger is in the trickle charge mode.